GuideUpdated March 26, 2026

 Local SEO

-Getting your practice to appear in Google Maps and the "local pack" (the map with three business listings).
-This involves your Google Business Profile, reviews, and local directory listings.
+Getting your practice to appear in Google Maps and the local pack.
+This involves your Google Business Profile, reviews, and the consistency of your public listings.

 Content SEO